 WhatsApp is undoubtedly the most popular IM app in existence.
-With it’s availability on all smart phone platforms, it has almost replaced the use of SMS.
-This is notwithstanding, their recently introduced calling feature that’s also gaining momentum.
-All that is story for another day.
+With its availability on all smartphone platforms, it has almost replaced the use of SMS.
+This is, notwithstanding, their recently introduced calling feature that’s also gaining momentum.
+All that is a story for another day.

 After an update, opened my favourite WhatsApp group and started seeing some black emojis.
 Quickly rushed to check mine and saw them peeping back at me.
 (See the screenshot above) From the very yellowish hands to the dark black hands.
 After looking at this for about a minute, I asked, “What’s the need for this?”

 Please, why do we have these coloured smileys?
 Till date, I still can’t wrap my head around the reason for its implementation.
 What necessitated the need for it?
 What purpose does it serve if not to trigger this racism of a thing that has been debated since time immemorial?